Shukaaa/SingleMapAutoMod/README.md

 - 🕑 **Song must be <45s**
   Ensures that the chosen song is at least 45 seconds long.

+- 🕑 **Warning when breaktime is >20s & Error when breaktime is > 30s**
+  Add warnings and errors for too long break times.
 ---

 ## 🚀 Download & How to Use